- What is the length of the program?

 18. Do you assist applicants in finding places to complete their observations?

 No, applicants are required to find their own places to complete their observations.
 Most applicants observe in rehabilitation hospitals, hand therapy centers, assisted living facilities, schools, and hospitals in their own communities.
 It is best to contact the Occupational Therapy program or the volunteer office at that facility to find out the process required.
 Note: The MSOT Program does not provide individuals with letters to confirm that the observation hours are required for application to the MSOT Program.
-Applicants are asked to direct the facilities to the MSOT Application Website and to read the observation hour form as proof of this requirement.
+Applicants are asked to direct the facilities to the MSOT Program Website and/or read the observation hour form as proof of this requirement.

 Additional prerequisites include:

 - Completion of a CPR course (proof of current CPR certification or recertification is required by the date of admission, but include card if you have it upon application))- this course MUST be an in person course.
 We do not accept online courses.

 - Proof of New Jersey Residency- Applicants to the MSOT program who are claiming NJ residency MUST be a resident of NJ for the year prior to applying.
 (In order to claim New Jersey residency, all applicants must submit a copy of their New Jersey driver’s license or identification card.
 No other proof will be accepted.)
 All applicants, regardless of state of residency must submit a driver's license as a part of the application process.

 - Applicants must meet the Technical Standards requirements for participation in Stockton’s MSOT Program.
 The Technical Standards document describes the abilities and capacities required for admission and retention in the Richard Stockton College of New Jersey Master of Science in Occupational Therapy (MSOT) Program.